-A target letter issued to a government employee, contractor or some other defendant in a government procurement fraud investigation is more the method where the federal government informs you that the government believes that you have committed a crime.
-Some people may receive a target letter in the mail, or it may arrive at your office or home after federal investigators have tried to contact you.
+A federal target letter issued to a government employee, contractor or some other defendant in a government procurement fraud investigation is more the method where the federal government informs you that the government believes that you have committed a crime.
+Some people may receive a letter in the mail or arrive at your office or home after federal investigators have tried to contact you.

-What is a target letter. – does it mean that you are guilty of a crime.
-Federal prosecutors use target letters in white collar crime cases involving federal government contracts.
-It usually means that you are under investigation.
-The target letter does not give you details about how the investigation started if there was a whistleblower involved.
-See information about how to deal with government investigations.
+What is a target letter from the feds? – does it mean that you are guilty of a crime?
+Federal prosecutors use target letters in white collar crime cases involving government contracts.
+It usually means that you are under federal investigation. federal target letters do not give you details about how the investigation started if there was a whistleblower involved.
+See information about how to deal with federal investigations.

 How does the DOJ define a Target of Investigation?

 The Department of Justice’s manual defines a target of investigation as “a person is a target where the prosecutor or Grand Jury has substantial evidence linking him to the commission of a crime.”
 See information about Signs of being under federal investigation.

 Does the Government have to Provide You with a Federal Target Letter?

 Although it is a courtesy and usually done in most cases involving federal contractors, the government does not always have to provide you with a federal target letter.
 If you have a government contractor fraud defense attorney already on your team, there may be a possibility that he or she can solicit the information from the AUSA (US Attorneys).
 Many federal prosecutors do not want to scare the defendant away or ‘tip their hand.’
 However, in most white-collar crimes involving federal government contractors, a target letter is issued and a CID is issued.
 See information about three defenses for criminal liability for government contractors.

 What Should You Do After You Receive a Target Letter?